 If your student has a disability, refer them to the Assistant Dean of Students for Disability Services and Academic Success (firstname.lastname@example.org).

 For issues with writing: the Center for Writing and Public Discourse, which has trained student consultants who meet with writers at any stage of the writing process.
 The CWPD also offers support to international students, who should contact Mellissa Martinez (email@example.com).
 Finally, the CWPD runs an academic mentoring program for first-year students.
-Christine Crockett Sharp is the director (firstname.lastname@example.org).
+Megan Davidson is the interim director (firstname.lastname@example.org).

 The Claremont Colleges Library offers a vast array of workshops.
 Topics include identifying and managing appropriate sources and citing them correctly, conducting research on different topics using different databases, using different presentation software, time management, and many more.
 Send your student to consult the "Research Support" section of the Library website.